Country Profile: Niue

 Government

 Niue operates as a parliamentary democracy and has been self-governing in free association with New Zealand since 1974.
-The Prime Minister, currently Dalton Tagelagi, is indirectly elected for a three-year term.
-Niue's legal system is based on English common law, and it has a unicameral legislature with 20 seats in the Niue Assembly.
+The government comprises an elected Assembly, with the Prime Minister serving as the head of government.
+The current Prime Minister, Dalton Tagelagi, was re-elected in May 2023.
+Niue's legal system is based on English common law and the country has no first-order administrative divisions; however, it is divided into 14 villages.

 Military and Security

-Niue maintains no regular military forces, relying instead on its Police Department for internal security.
-Under the Niue Constitution Act of 1974, New Zealand is responsible for defense and security, providing assistance if requested by the Niue government.
+Niue has no regular military forces but relies on the Niue Police Department for internal security.
+Under the Niue Constitution Act of 1974, New Zealand assists the island with defense and foreign affairs upon request.

 Energy